learn-the-web/topics/javascript-debugging.md

 #### Exploring variables

-When the code is paused at the breakpoint and we can explore the different variables and values of what the Javascript currently understands.
+When the code is paused at the breakpoint and we can explore the different variables and values of what the JavaScript currently understands.

 - Move your mouse over each different piece of code to inspect it
 - Look in the side panel for a list of different piece of code